 Individuals Eligible for Registration with the College of Psychologists of BC

 Wise Mind Centre offers clinical supervision to individuals who have obtained their doctoral degree in clinical/counseling psychology and want to start their registration application with the College of Psychologists of BC.
 All of our former supervisees in this category have stayed on to become associates of the clinic after they become registered with the College.
 Applicants can request to work with registered psychologists at the clinic whose areas of expertise are compatible with their treatment approach and clinical interests.
 Preference is given to those who have obtained their doctoral degree and internship training from an accredited graduate program and/or internship site.
 We are particularly interested in applicants who have had solid training in evidence-based treatments with a behavioral focus (e.g., CBT, DBT, ACT, Prolonged Exposure, E/RP for OCD) and are interested in furthering their training in evidence-based treatment approaches.
 We welcome applicants from diverse backgrounds.
 Please submit a letter of interest and CV to Dr. Debbie Leung (firstname.lastname@example.org).

-Clinical Practicum for Graduate Students
+Clinical Practicum for Advanced Graduate Students

 Wise Mind Centre offers practicum opportunities for students enrolled in graduate programs in counseling or clinical psychology.
 Our trainees are from University of British Columbia, Simon Fraser University, University of Victoria, and Adler University.
 We take our training seriously and are commited to provide our trainees with advanced training in working with individuals with complex clinical presentations.
 Supervision is provided weekly individually and in a group format.
 See below a description of our current graduate practicum program.

-Practicum students typically have the opportunities to (depending on clinic needs):
+Practicum students will have the opportunities to: